 Vatarakta * Peripheral vascular disease.

-Application of oil is preferred after the bath.
+The application of oil is preferred after the bath.
 If the client is suffering from any skin diseases, the lesion is properly cleaned using decoctions or specified disinfectants.
-Then client is made to sit or lie down comfortably.
+Then the client is made to sit or lie down comfortably.